SovnSkyrim/Aldrnari/README.md

 ## How to start up Aldrnari

 Head over to the installation folder and locate an executable named `ModOrganizer.exe` and launch it.
+If a message [Registry Key does not match](https://cdn.discordapp.com/attachments/879580504351981598/881915659188060230/mah1.jpg) appear, press Yes.
 Once it's launched, there will be a dropdown box on the top right and a big run button next to it.
 Ensure it is set to SKSE by selecting it in the dropdown box and then hitting the run button.

-If a message [Registry Key does not match](https://cdn.discordapp.com/attachments/879580504351981598/881915659188060230/mah1.jpg) appear, press Yes.

 Upon pressing New Game, you will be in a little room, with a dragon in front of you.
-This means the game is modded and you can go to MCMs; after a little note on updating the list.
+This means the game is modded and you can go to MCMs, after creating your character.

-## Updating

-If this Modlist receives an update, please check the Changelog before doing anything.
-Always backup your saves or start a new game after updating.

-**Wabbajack will delete all files that are not part of the Modlist when updating!**

-This means that any additional mods you have installed on top of the Modlist will be deleted.
-Your saves will be kept, but please check each update changelog to see if the update is save compatible.
-Your downloads folder will not be touched!

-Updating is like installing.
-You only have to make sure that you select the same path and tick the _overwrite existing Modlist_ button.

-## Gameplay advices

-An entire document has been made to give you as much information as I could without going too deep in analysis of mods.
-This document is called **[Modified Gameplay.md](https://github.com/SovnSkyrim/Aldrnari/blob/main/Modified%20Gameplay.md)** and acts as a second readme for the core gameplay and questions about what to expect.
-So go read [it](https://github.com/SovnSkyrim/Aldrnari/blob/main/Modified%20Gameplay.md)!

-## In-Game Options
+## In-Game Options and Character Customization

-Before this, you will be prompted with character customization.
+Before you can customize your MCMs, you will be prompted with character customization.
 You can change your appearance at any time with the ```showracemenu``` command, but be warned that you **cannot** change race and/or sex after the initial choice.

 You may want to use the command ```player.sae idlestaticposeastart``` to stop your character doing animations when using Racemenu.
 Just jump when you've got the control of your character to reset it.

 Once the game has loaded, wait until there are no more messages on the top left corner.

+## Gameplay advices

+An entire document has been made to give you as much information as I could without going too deep in analysis of mods.
+This document is called **[Modified Gameplay.md](https://github.com/SovnSkyrim/Aldrnari/blob/main/Modified%20Gameplay.md)** and acts as a second readme for the core gameplay and questions about what to expect.
+So go read [it](https://github.com/SovnSkyrim/Aldrnari/blob/main/Modified%20Gameplay.md)! **THIS DOCUMENT WILL ANSWER A LOT OF THE QUESTIONS YOU HAVE, SO READING IT IS ABSOLUTELY REQUIRED.**

 #### Game Difficulty